Norilsk: Pollution

 Russia's Federal State Statistics Service lists Norilsk as the most polluted city in Russia.
-In 2017, Norilsk produced 1.798 million tons of carbon pollutants—nearly six times more than the 304,600 tons that was generated by Russia's second-most polluted city, Cherepovets.
+In 2017, Norilsk produced 1.798 million tons of carbon pollutants—nearly six times more than the 304,600 tons that were generated by Russia's second-most polluted city, Cherepovets.
 Norilsk, the report states, decontaminates almost half of its emissions.

 In addition, the Blacksmith Institute has included Norilsk in its list of the 10 most polluted places on Earth.
 The list cites air pollution by particulates, including radioisotopes strontium-90, and caesium-137; the metals nickel, copper, cobalt, and lead; selenium; and by gases (such as nitrogen and carbon oxides, sulfur dioxide, phenols and hydrogen sulfide).
 The Institute estimates that 4 million tons of cadmium, copper, lead, nickel, arsenic, selenium and zinc are released into the air every year.

 Nickel ore is smelted at the company's processing site at Norilsk.
 This smelting is directly responsible for severe pollution, which generally comes in the form of acid rain and smog.
 By some estimates, Norilsk's nickel mines produce 1 percent of global sulfur dioxide emissions.
 Heavy metal pollution near Norilsk is so severe that it has now become economically feasible to mine surface soil, as the soil has acquired such high concentrations of platinum and palladium.